 Health Savings Administrators investment offerings total 494 funds.
 For this study, we have decided to concentrate on the Vanguard lineup since it appears to be the most complete offering.
 Below is a breakdown of the number of Vanguard funds by asset class.

-How Expensive are the Funds in the Health Savings Administrators Investment Lineup?
+How expensive are the funds in the Health Savings Administrators Vanguard investment lineup?

-Health Savings Administrators offers its participants some some very inexpensive funds.
+Health Savings Administrators offers its participants some very inexpensive funds.
 Of the 7 HSA administrators in our study that offer pre-selected investment lineups, Health Savings Administrators offers the second lowest cost funds.
 Average expense ratios across every asset class are less than 0.25%.
-Low-cost index funds are available for every major asset class, except for one.
-Low cost, broadly diversified index funds represent close to 50% of choices.

 Interest Bearing Account